Sudoku Variations

 Greater-than Killer Sudoku

-As the name indicates, Greater-than Killer Sudoku combines some of the features of Killer Sudoku and Greater-than Sudoku puzzles:- The puzzle contains cages, subject to the same rules that apply in Killer Sudoku.
+- The puzzle contains cages, subject to the same rules that apply in Killer Sudoku.

 - Less-than and greater-than symbols appear throughout the puzzle.
 However, instead of applying to the contents of individual squares, these constraints apply to the sums of values in the corresponding cages. "=" signs are also used to indicate that two adjacent cages contain equal sums.